madmike200590/evolog-thesis/tech-notes.md

 #### Work Packages
 - Make Solver-Mode (ASPCore2 vs Evolog) configurable: Alpha interface should cover both, Main probably different
+    - Use separate executables with separate mains.
+Split CommandlineParser options in common and ASP/Evolog specific parts
-    - Implement configurer component for all objects used by AlphaImpl (also transitively used).
-Could be spring, but do hand-crafted for now
+    - ~implement configurer component for all objects used by AlphaImpl (also transitively used).
+Could be spring, but do hand-crafted for now~ (realized in AlphaFactory)
 - Design static checks on Evolog programs (action safety, stratification analysis)
 - Implement additional actions
 - Proper Test Suite for actions